The Best Black-Owned Restaurants in Philadelphia

 310 S 48th St, Philadelphia, PA 19143

-If you’re in the mood for Caribbean food like rice and peas, escovitch fish, or curry chicken, this is the place to visit.
+If you’re in the mood for Caribbean food like rice and peas, escovitch fish, jerk chicken, or curry chicken, this is the place to visit.
 This is also one of the best Black-owned restaurants in Philadelphia for chicken wings, which you can order in a variety of flavors.
+A great lunch option would be the jerk chicken cheesesteak, which is in the style of the famed Philly cheesesteak.

 2. Pretty Girls Cook